 Labour force participation rate increased to 68.6%

-The labour force participation rate in June 2019 increased 0.1 percentage point to 68.6 per cent as compared to the previous month and increased 0.1 percentage point as compared to the same month of previous year (June 2018: 68.5%).
+The labour force participation rate in August 2019 increased 0.1 percentage points to 68.6 per cent as compared to the previous month and increased 0.2 percentage points (August 2018: 68.4%).

 Unemployment rate remained at 3.3%

-The unemployment rate in June 2019 remained at 3.3 per cent.
-During this month, the number of unemployed accounted for 521.4 thousand persons, increased 0.3 per cent as compared to the previous month.
+The unemployment rate in August 2019 remained at 3.3 per cent.
+During this month, the number of unemployed accounted for 520.2 thousand persons, decreased 0.9 per cent as compared to the previous month.

 This information is derived from the Labour Force Survey (LFS) which was conducted to collect information on the structure and distribution of labour force, employment and unemployment.